cats-coder/servo-remote/README.md

 This is an arduino project where we want to control a servo motor via an IR remote.

 - The servo motor can be turned on and off using the On/Off button
-- The speed of the servo motor going between 0 and 180 degree can be set by using the Up and Down buttons respectively
+- The speed of the servo motor going between 0 and 180 degree can be made faster or slower by using the Up and Down buttons respectively

 ## Parts used:
 (All parts can be found in the ELEGOO UNO R3 Starter Kit)